 To directly answer this question here’s what I think is needed:

 - Rebuilding the training so that anyone could step in and start running the operations to a degree

 - Identifying the core team (I think we have them now) and investing in them

 They are really the two main things

-As you can see – this is something of a management process I’m undergoing with you alongside me in my bid to try and have solid business processes that don’t involve myself at all
+As you can see – this is something of a management process I’m undergoing with you alongside me in my bid to try and have solid business analysis process that don’t involve myself at all

 No small challenge with a complex agency business with lots of moving parts.